 Diagnose Your Dog

-If your vet thinks it is serious enough and that there is a chance your dog won’t pass the condom naturally, they will perform x-rays or an ultrasound to locate where the condom is and how bad the blockage is it is causing.
+If your vet thinks it is serious enough and there is a chance your dog won’t pass the condom naturally, they will perform x-rays or an ultrasound to locate where the condom is and how bad the blockage it is causing.

 Treat Your Dog

 A wide variety of treatments can be used in the event of a dog swallowing a condom.
 If your dog is or starts to choke on the offending object, your vet may decide to induce vomiting to shift the condom out of your dog’s throat or mouth.
 Alternatively, your vet may sedate your pooch and try to reach in and get the condom out.